ckswilliams/modOpenREM/docs/install.rst

 Windows::

-    python C:\Python27\Lib\site-packages\openrem\manage.py migrate auth
+    python C:\Python27\Lib\site-packages\openrem\manage.py createsuperuser
 	python C:\Python27\Lib\site-packages\openrem\manage.py migrate

 The first command will result in an error, saying "django_site" does not exist.
 Ignore this, and continue with the second command.
 Answer each question as it is asked.
-Do setup a superuser.
-This username and password will be used to log into the admin interface to create the usernames for using the web interface.
+Do setup a superuser: this username and password will be used to log into the admin interface to create the usernames for using the web interface.
 See the `Start using it!`_ section below.